 Espresso Powder vs Regular Instant Coffee

 The instant coffee used in this recipe is espresso powder which is made from dark roasted coffee beans that have been ground, brewed, dried, and then ground to a very fine powder (I like to use Nescafe Gold Espresso).
 It’s much more concentrated than regular instant coffee.

 You can replace the espresso powder with regular instant coffee but the coffee flavor won’t be as strong if you replace it for the same 2 tablespoons that the recipe asks for.
 You can always increase the amount to suit your taste.

-These coffee cheesecake bars can be stored in the fridge in an air tight container for up to 5 days.
-It can also freeze the cheesecake for up to 3 months.
+This keto espresso cheesecake can be stored in the fridge in an air tight container for up to 5 days.
+You can also freeze the keto cheesecake bars for up to 3 months.

 I truly hope you enjoy this cheesecake as much as I do!